Ecology and evolution of the earliest terrestrial arthropods

 The doctoral researcher in this project is encouraged to assist in developing the overall research direction and experimental designs.

 This project would suit a researcher with a passion for understanding evolutionary history.
-An excellent undergraduate degree in a relevant area is essential (e.g. biology, zoology, palaeontology), as is a desire for travel to view collections in the UK and German.
-An interest and ability to acquire skills in imaging and image analysis.
-Excellent written and verbal communication.
+An excellent undergraduate degree in a relevant area is essential (e.g. biology, zoology, palaeontology), as is a desire for travel to view collections in the UK and Germany, an interest and ability to acquire skills in imaging, image analysis and statistical analysis, and excellent written and verbal communication skills.

 Applications are primarily open to UK residents only (minimum residence of 3 years excluding time in further education), however, a limited number of full studentships are also available to EU residents.
 Students from EU countries who do not meet the residency requirements may still be eligible for a fees-only award but no stipend.
 Applicants who are classed as International for tuition fee purposes are not eligible for funding.

 All applicants need to comply with the registered university's English-language requirements.

 Applicants should have obtained or be about to obtain a First or Upper Second Class UK Honours degree, or equivalent qualifications gained outside the UK.
 Applicants with a Lower Second Class degree will be considered if they also have a master's degree.
 Applicants with a minimum Upper Second Class degree and significant relevant non-academic experience are encouraged to apply.

 Applications for the PhD are processed via the University of Exeter online application service.
 You will need to include:

 - Letter of application outlining your academic interests, prior research experience and reasons for wishing to undertake the project.

 - Transcript(s) giving full details of subjects studied and grades/marks obtained.
 This should be an interim transcript if you are still studying.